Airman & Family Readiness

-Due to damage sustained during Hurricane Florence, the Airman & Family Readiness Center is moving to the old Housing office located at 1300 Vermont Garrison, building 3801, during the week of 3 – 7 December.
-The A&FRC is closed for business during the move, but will be available for emergency assistance at 919-722-1123.
+Due to damage sustained during Hurricane Florence, the Airman & Family Readiness Center has moved to the old Housing office located at 1300 Vermont Garrison, building 3801.

 The following services are available by appointment: